baharkarabulut/ProFin/README.md

 # 💼 ProFin - Project and Finance Management Application

 **ProFin** is a desktop application developed to optimize project and financial workflows in businesses.
-With a modern interface and detailed reporting features, it helps users manage projects, customers, invoices, and financial records all in one place.
+With a modern interface and detailed reporting features, it helps users manage projects, customers, invoices, and financial records all in one place..

 ## 🧩 Key Features